{{ summaryTitle }}

 Desired outcome

-The decision, artifact, alignment, or next step the meeting should produce.
+The decision, artifact, alignment point, blocker resolution, or next action the meeting should produce.

 Timebox

-A fixed number of minutes assigned to an agenda item.
+A fixed number of minutes assigned to one agenda item or meeting segment.

 Decision rule